 v.
 I had my final tutorial of the year with Jo who seems encouraging about my current work.
 Next week I'm heading back to Chippenham for a couple of days to start the project by make some drawings in the pub, speaking to the landlord and visiting Chippenham Museum and Wiltshire History Centre.
 I hope that by October I will have a wealth of source material to draw upon (drawings, photographs, interviews etc.).
 I now know what I want to do and am eager to get on and do it!

 vi.
 Jo also suggested I be braver with my printmaking and drawing and to consider not always being limited by the conventions of the rectangle.
 Specifically she mentioned visiting an impressive drawing by Patrick Metcalfe in the Camberwell BA Show (made as 'a recognition of the privilege afforded... as white, British male' full of images of colonialism and popular culture).
-Ignoring the interesting and complicated subject-matter, it was presented as a sprawling, large-scale, sculptural work.
+Ignoring the interesting but complicated subject-matter, it was presented as a sprawling, large-scale, sculptural work.
 I intend for my work to be more playful and experimental in its display.